Skip to main content

 Redefine Your Career

 You’ll receive a salary and benefits from the school district, charter school, or pre-K center where you work.
 You’ll be paid the same as other beginning teachers working for the same employer.
-Average starting salary is between $46,000 to $50,000 for new teachers in Nashville and Chattanooga.
+Salaries for new teachers in Nashville-Chattanooga range between $46,000 to $56,000, depending on the subject and grade level you teach.

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.
-Read more on salary and benefits as a corps member, plus take a look at details on the cost of living in Nashville and Chattanooga
+Read more on salary, benefits, and cost of living in Nashville-Chattanooga.

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.